nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

   The application of provenance in cloud benefits both CSPs and users.
 To address providers’ demands, provenance metadata could be utilized to debug, for discovering potential security vulnerabilities, assist CSPs to identify abnormal process in clouds, e.g., unexpected running applications, which continually consuming resources and so on.
 On the other hand, from the perspective of users, provenance can protect users' data from the threat of malicious insiders and provides a platform with a function of recording both administrative and malicious operations.
 A long run of fulfillment of Service Level Agreement (SLA) can be monitored under the restriction of provenance information.

   Benefits of provenance as discussed above are based on the assumption of metadata that were secure and reliable.
-However, provenance records still had a chance to be tempered by the threat agent, which could disable/misuse the provenance system.
+However, provenance records still had a chance to be tampered by the threat agent, which could disable/misuse the provenance system.

-  **As a temper-resistant distributed ledger, blockchain could ensure the security of provenance data.** The basic idea of blockchain-based data provenance is using blockchain’s characteristic in traceability to record each activity happened to data on blocks.
+  **As a tamper-resistant distributed ledger, blockchain could ensure the security of provenance data.** The basic idea of blockchain-based data provenance is using blockchain’s characteristic in traceability to record each activity happened to data on blocks.

 - #### Blockchain-based Access Control in Cloud
   Access control was an essential method to provide cloud data security and privacy, which kept cloud data from intrusive and unauthorized users.
 Traditional access control methodologies in clouds were based on well-established access control policies.
 An example could be DAC (Discretionary Access Control) where the legitimate user (e.g., service provider) was responsible for determining how other users access to objects (e.g., cloud users).